Faiths for Safe Water

 Picture

 Women wait to give birth in facilities without adequate water and sanitation.
-Photo: Haik Kocharian for Village Health Partnership (VHP)
+PHOTOS: unless otherwise noted are courtesy of Haik Kocharian for Village Health Partnership (VHP)

 Picture